30 years in: Quo vadis generalized uncertainty principle?: Introduction

 \section{Introduction}

 Quantum theory and General Relativity are the two main pillars of our current understanding of physics.
 Yet, despite long research efforts and the surge of promising candidates, consensus on a predominant approach towards a unifying theory is still lacking.
 Besides conceptual issues, the development of theories of quantum gravity (QG) is severely complicated by the seeming experimental elusiveness of the Planck scale, which is where QG effects are expected to be strong.
 In the absence of direct empirical guidance, tentative progress can be made by concentrating on common predictions of the existing QG models.
 In this vein, arguments from different perspectives, such as string theory~\cite{Amati:1987wq,Amati:1988tn,Gross:1987ar,Gross:1987kza,Konishi:1989wk,Yoneya:1989ai}, asymptotically safe quantum gravity~\cite{Lauscher:2005qz,Ferrero:2022hor} and loop quantum gravity~\cite{Rovelli:1994ge,Modesto:2008jz,Girelli:2012ju}, as well as \emph{gedankenexperiments} heuristically combining quantum theory and general relativity \cite{Bronstein:1936lsk,Mead:1964zz,Mead:1966zz,Garay:1994en,Ng:1993jb,Amelino-Camelia:1994suz,Adler:1999bu,Bambi:2007ty,Padmanabhan:1987au,Maggiore:1993rv,Scardigli:1999jh,Calmet:2004mp,Susskind:2005js}, indicate that the classical-to-quantum transition of gravity could be marked by the emergence of a minimal length of order of the Planck scale ($l_{\text{P}}\sim 10^{-35}\,\mathrm{m}$).
+It is worth mentioning that, in theories with additional dimensions, the value of the gravitational constant can increase, which implies a larger Planck length, \ie, a larger expected minimal-length scale \cite{Arkani-Hamed:1998jmv,Antoniadis:1998ig,Arkani-Hamed:1998sfv,Hossenfelder:2003jz}.